EliottClavier/T-DEV-700/README.md

 - **TPE_REGISTER_SECRET_HEADER** and **TPE_REGISTER_SECRET_KEY** are both secret value, given by project's owners in production mode, and filled in `tpe.env` in local environment.

-#### Tests

-To run tests in Flutter, follow these steps:

-  - Open a terminal window and navigate to the root directory of your Flutter project.
-  - Run the flutter test command.
-This will automatically run all the tests in your project.

 #### Flutter Documentation

 The mobile shop application and payment terminal are built with Flutter, an open-source mobile application development framework created by Google.